Gembloux Agro-Bio Tech: History

 The university is housed in the historical Abbey of Gembloux, which was founded around 940.
 After the French Revolution, monks were expelled, and the abbey was sold.
 In July 1860, the agronomic school of Thourout is transferred in Gembloux, founding the Gembloux Agricultural Institute.
 The Belgian State definitely buys the abbey in 1881 and in 1920, the school is renamed into the State Agricultural Institute (Institut agronomique de l'État).
 The name is changed again in 1965 into the State University of Agricultural Sciences (Faculté universitaire des sciences agronomiques de l’État) and again in 1994 into the Gembloux University of Agricultural Sciences (Faculté universitaire des sciences agronomiques de Gembloux) after its administration was transferred from the Federal State to the French Community of Belgium.

 In 2009, it was merged with the University of Liège and renamed to Gembloux Agro-Bio Tech (GxABT).
 Its official language has always been French.

 Studies

-At the cutting edge of sustainable development and eco-innovation, the Faculty of Gembloux Agro-Bio Tech is dedicated exclusively to agronomic sciences and biological engineering.
+The Faculty of Gembloux Agro-Bio Tech is dedicated exclusively to agronomic sciences and biological engineering.
 The five-year program on offer at the Faculty trains bioengineers in the making.
 Students can choose a specialization from among four different courses of study in the field of life sciences: